boop34/Steganography/README.md

 # STEGANOGRAPHY

 [Steganography](https://en.wikipedia.org/wiki/Steganography) is the practice of  concealing a file, message, image, or video within another file, message, image, or video.
-[Cryptography](https://en.wikipedia.org/wiki/Cryptography) is the practice of protecting the contents of a message alone, steganography is concerned both with concealing the fact that a secret message is being sent and its contents.
+While [cryptography](https://en.wikipedia.org/wiki/Cryptography) is the practice of protecting the contents of a message alone, steganography is concerned both with concealing the fact that a secret message is being sent and its contents.

 ## Hiding an image within another image